edw17003/Data_structures/1-stacks.md

 - Push Operation: The new element is added to the top of the stack. **O(1)**.
 - Pop Operation: The topmost element is removed from the stack. **O(1)**.
 - Peek Operation: Allows you to access the top element without modifying the stack. **O(1)**.
 - Search Operation: Search the stack for a given value.
 Linear time complexity.
-In the worst case, you may need to traverse the entire stack to find the desired element.
+In the worst case, you will traverse the entire stack to find the desired element.
 Therefore, time complexity is equal to the number of elements in the stack (n). **O(n)**.

 [Back to Welcome Page](0-welcome.md)